aronhr/SC-T-107-TOLH/HW3/hw3.md

-# HW1 Bits and Bytes
+# HW3 Integers & Floating Point
 ## Question 1

 ### Consider a 6-bit two’s complement representation.
 Fill in the empty boxes in the following table: